JHYouness/JHYouness/README.md

 - 🧠 **Popular Tweet Classifier** – Predicting tweet engagement using machine learning models.
 - 📊 **Educational Dashboard** – Academic performance analysis using Power BI and ITACA data.
+- ☁️ **Cloud-Based ETL Pipelines** – Distributed data workflows using Apache Airflow on Google Cloud Dataproc and AWS Lambda.
-- 🖼️ **Minor Detection in Images** – Distributed system using Flask, OpenCV, and neural networks.
+- 🖼️ **Minor Detection in Images** – Distributed system using Flask, OpenCV, and neural networks hosted with Docker on cloud infrastructure.
-- 🌡️ **Classroom Behavior Prediction** – API with regression and classification models for temperature and state prediction.
+- 🌡️ **Classroom Behavior Prediction** – API with regression and classification models deployed via AWS and GCP services.

 ---